Affiliate Disclosure: As an Amazon Associate, I earn from qualifying purchases. Learn more.

 Customers have overwhelmingly positive things to say about using this remote with NVIDIA and Android TV.
 It includes a button in the center of the remote for voice control with Google.
 “Hello Google, Watch Netflix.”
 This is great b/c it helps to address the issue with ‘OK Google’ lag you have likely experienced with Android TV.

 Another nice feature it the battery meter that will tell you when the 2 required AA batteries are low.
-Another common complaint that users have about the remote that ships with NVIDIA SHIELD is that the batteries go dead or just plain poop out.
+This is good as the common complaint users have about the remote is that the batteries go dead or just plain poop out too frequently.
 This requires you to take them out and put them back in first – so you don’t really know if they are dead or there is just an issue with the remote.
 Stop doing that.
 Get this remote instead.

 That said, it will not let you consolidate multiple remotes, create activities, or control smart devices like the Harmony remotes.
 See my top three picks if you want all that too.